Tony Avent

-Tony Avent is an American horticulturist and plantsman.
-He and wife and business partner, Anita Avent, own Plant Delights Nursery and Juniper Level Botanic Garden in Raleigh, North Carolina.
-In addition, he is a plant explorer, author and public speaker.
+Tony Avent is an American horticulturist, author, and public speaker.
+He and his wife Anita Avent own Plant Delights Nursery and Juniper Level Botanic Garden in Raleigh, North Carolina.

 Early life and education

-Avent grew up with a passion for plants and nature.
-Instead of playing games, he wandered the woods and fields near his home in Raleigh NC, studying wildflowers.
-At age five, Avent was building terrariums and dish gardens with mail-order plants, and at seven years old, his parents built a greenhouse for him.
-There he grew and propagated plants and sold them as a hobby.

 Tony Avent attended North Carolina State University and graduated in 1978 with a Bachelor of Science degree in Horticultural Science.
-He studied under the well renowned horticulturist J. C. Raulston.
+He studied under the horticulturist J. C. Raulston.
 Avent was inspired by Raulston who built the JC Raulston Arboretum.
 In 1977, he married Michelle Morgan Avent (1957–2012).

 Career

 In 1978, he began working for the North Carolina State Fairgrounds in Raleigh as its Landscape Director.
 He worked there for 16 years until 1994.
 In addition he worked as a volunteer curator of the Shade Garden at the J. C. Raulston Arboretum from 1985 to 1994.
 He also worked as a weekly garden columnist for Raleigh's News and Observer newspaper from 1987 to 1998.
-He established Plant Delights Nursery and Juniper Level Botanic Gardens in 1988 and by 1994 the business had expanded enough for him to resign his state job and become a full-time nurseryman.
+He established Plant Delights Nursery and Juniper Level Botanic Gardens in 1988.

-In addition to running the nursery, Avent is a plant breeder who is best known for his Hosta breeding program, but is actively breeding other genera as well.
-In addition, Tony Avent travels the world on plant hunting expeditions to search for new, rare, and unusual plants.
-He is also an avid plant collector with a large collection of rare variegated Agave.
-He is a prolific writer as well, having authored a book (So You Want to Start a Nursery – 2003, Timber Press) and dozens of newspaper articles, magazine articles, and web articles.
-Avent was featured in the book, Heroes of Horticulture by Barbara Paul Robinson, 2018; Beautiful Madness by James Dodson, 2006; The Plant Hunter’s Garden by Bobby Ward, Fall 2004, and The Collector’s Garden Book by Ken Druse, 1996.
-In addition, every year travels the country, having given over 800 lectures on gardening topics.
-He also lectures each year at Plant Delights Nursery.
-In 2018, Avent was named a Distinguished Alumni at his alma mater, North Carolina State University, and in 2025, he was awarded the Veitch Memorial Medal by the Royal Horticultural Society, becoming only the 37th American to be so honored.

-Avent is married to Raleigh business woman and childhood friend Anita Avent.
+In 2018, Avent was named a Distinguished Alumni at his alma mater, North Carolina State University, and in 2025, he was awarded the Veitch Memorial Medal by the Royal Horticultural Society.